ariakerstein/hugo-2021/content/posts/Plants-in-general.md

 How can I notice more of these moments?

 The answer is to get present.
-Our perspective oscillates like a pendulum's swing: past-future, future-past, blurring past *this* moment.
-But sometimes, when the outside energy dissipates, the pendulum stills.
-It still has pendulum nature - it'll only take a small kick to get it going again.
-But for a brief moment it is not in motion.
+Our perspective oscillates like a pendulum's swing: past-future, future-past, always whizzing past *now*.
+But sometimes the outside energy dissipates and the pendulum stills.

+If the first step is to stop the motion, the second step is to get calm in the stillness.
+Step 2 is much harder.
+The question I find helpful to ask myself is: what else is here?

+I’ve come to think that remaining calm while sitting still is one of the hardest things to do.
+In the same way that a drop of water seems still, so too our stillness vibrates with other stuff - Brownian motion of mind.

 So it is.
 I exist here and now.
 With plants.